kyma-project/kyma/docs/kyma/docs/04-05-aks-installation.md

 ## DNS setup and TLS certificate generation

->**NOTE:** Execute instructions from this section only if you want to use your own domain.
-Otherwise, proceed to [this](#installation-install-kyma-on-a-gke-cluster-prepare-the-installation-configuration-file) section.
+>**NOTE:** By default, Kyma installs on a cluster using a wildcard DNS provided by `xip.io`.
+If you don't own a domain which you can use or you don't want to assign your domain to a cluster, skip this section.

 ### Delegate the management of your domain to Azure DNS